-- Build a knowledge management web to plan out how things are currently connected and accessed
+- Build a knowledge management web to discover how things are currently connected and accessed.

-- Deploy your new knowledge management system one piece at a time to avoid overwhelming everyone
+- Deploy your new knowledge management system one piece at a time to avoid overwhelming your team.

-- Constantly listen to feedback and improve the system
+- Constantly listen to feedback to improve the system.

-Most of these points are self-explanatory and largely resemble that of any decent change management model.
+Most of these points are self-explanatory. they largely resemble those of any decent change management model.
 However, let’s go through them anyway to clear up any misconceptions.

 First, you need to build out what your current knowledge management system is.
-The easiest way to do this is to get your whole team together and use their knowledge of how things are getting done to plot out accurate connections.
+The easiest way to do this is to get your whole team together.
+You want to use their knowledge of how things are getting done to plot out accurate connections.

-Next, you should assess the system you’re currently using to see what problems are being caused and why.
-Namely, look to identify where information isn’t being provided and where bottlenecks are created as a result of limited availability.
+You should then assess the system you’re currently using.
+This helps to see what problems are being caused and why.
+Always look to identify where information isn’t being provided and what bottlenecks are created as a result of limited availability.

-You then need to gather your team once more and plan what your ideal knowledge management system should look like.
-You don’t have to have specific technology in mind for this yet – focus on solving the problems you previously identified.
+You should then gather your team once more and plan what your ideal knowledge management system should look like.
+You don’t have to have specific technology in mind for this yet.
+First, focus on solving the problems you previously identified.

 Again, it all depends on what problems you’re having and how you want to solve them.